BITSS/ACRE/docs/04-improve.md

 # Improvements

-After completing an assessment of the paper's reproducibility packages, you can start proposing ways to improve it's reproducibility.
-Making improvements provides an opportunity to gain deeper understanding of the paper's methods, findings, and overall contribution.
-Each contribution can also be assessed and used by the wider ACRE community--other students and researchers using the ACRE platform around the world.
+After assessing the paper's reproducibility package, you can start proposing ways to improve its reproducibility.
+Making improvements provides an opportunity to gain a deeper understanding of the paper's methods, findings, and overall contribution.
+Each contribution can also be assessed and used by the wider ACRE community, including other students and researchers using the ACRE platform.

-As in the Assessment section, we recommend that you first focus on one specific output (e.g., “Table 1”).
+Like in the *Assessment* section, we recommend that you first focus on one specific output (e.g., “Table 1”).
 After making improvements to this first output, you will have a much easier time translating those improvements to other outputs.

 **Use Survey 2 to record your work as part of this step.**